kgrid/kgrid-activator/docs/results.md

 ## Using the metadata in the result object

-The result returned from a knowledge object (KO) in the Activator also includes meta data (`"metadata": {...}`) drawn from the KO itself, with title, owner, etc.
+The result returned from a knowledge object (KO) in the Activator also includes meta data (`"metadata": {...}`) drawn from the KO itself, with title, owner, etc, and a source link.

 If a library url (`library.url=...`)is configured for the Activator instance, the source link (`"source": "..."`) link will point to an instance of the knowledge object in a Knowledge Grid library.

-If no library url is configured the source link will point to the global resolution service http://n2t.net, but if the KO has a temporary, reserved, or withdrawn ARK id, the resolution will fail.
-Also if the KO was uploaded manaully into the activator and no insatnace exists in teh configured library, the source link will fail when followed.
+> If no library url is configured the source link will point to the global resolution service http://n2t.net, but if the KO has a temporary, reserved, or withdrawn ARK id, the resolution will fail.
+Also if the KO was uploaded manaully into the activator and no instance exists in the configured library, the source link will fail when followed.

 For example: